Perspective | A Commerce nominee’s formerly enslaved ancestors ran a taxi service where the department is now headquartered

 “That deal to end Reconstruction, struck at the Wormley Hotel, set back racial progress for decades and decades and left a stain on our collective history,” Graves said.
 “Access to the credit and capital needed to start and grow a business hasn’t been an option for many people, especially African Americans.
 That would change in an economy that was more inclusive.”

 In 1919, when racial animus in D.C. erupted in race riots, some of the Wormleys moved to Cleveland.
 Graves was born there.
 The family continued to emphasize the importance of education and entrepreneurship.
-And their successes have continued as well.
+And their successes have continued, as well.

 Thinking back on his family’s roots, Graves said it takes ambition to live a life of dignity.
 “But even that is not enough.” he said.
 “You also need help — from your family, your community.
 You need government help, with more opportunities, with getting capital and investments, and other assistance to make the playing field a little more level, like we do with international trade.”

-On the drive to Wilmington where Biden would announce his nomination, Graves had seen the sign to Fort McHenry as he passed through Baltimore — and he thought of Francis Scott Key, who had been inspired to write the national anthem after witnessing the defense of the fort during the War of 1812.
+On the drive to Wilmington where Biden would announce his nomination, Graves had seen the sign to Fort McHenry as he passed through Baltimore — and he thought of Key, who had been inspired to write the national anthem after witnessing the defense of the fort during the War of 1812.

 He recalled how Key had vouched for Lynch Wormley, helping at a critical time to get a license to work.
 And that happened even though Key had also been an enslaver and spoke of Black people as a “distinct and inferior race.”
 It is a paradox that has always haunted Black progress, in a land of the free, home of the enslaved.

-Graves has a recording of “The Star Spangled Banner” that he traditionally plays at the start of his daughter’s soccer games.
+Graves has a recording of “The Star Spangled Banner” that he plays at the start of his daughter’s soccer games.
 Now he was listening to it again, en route to be nominated by the president to help create a more equitable society.

 “I was getting a little choked up, thinking, in this country, you can achieve anything you want — with a little help,” he said.

-To read previous columns, go to washingtonpost.com/milloy.
+To read previous columns, go to www.washingtonpost.com/people/courtland-milloy.